VP Biden to President-elect Trump: 'Grow up'

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

-Vice President Joe Biden says it’s “dangerous” for President-elect Donald Trump to publicly criticize the U.S. intelligence community.
+Biden also said it’s “dangerous” for Trump to have publicly criticized the U.S. intelligence community over its conclusion that Russia interfered in the November election.
+Biden said it’s “absolutely mindless” for a president not to have confidence in or listen to intelligence agencies.

-Biden also said it’s “absolutely mindless” for a president not to have confidence in or listen to the intelligence agencies.
 The vice president said it would be legitimate to question intelligence and ask for more detail or disagree.
 But he said that’s different than Trump claiming he knows more than the intelligence agencies.

 Biden said that’s like saying, “I know more about physics than my professor.”
 He says that’s worrisome, but he assumes Trump’s behavior will change.
 He said that Trump is surrounding himself with “very smart people” like retired Marine Corps Gen. James Mattis, the billionaire businessman’s pick for defense secretary.